Form 8865 Filing Requirements (2026 Guide for US Expats with Foreign Partnerships)

 • Filing Requirement: Alex is now a Category 4 filer.
 He must file IRS form 8865 and specifically include Schedule P to report the acquisition of this interest.

-Example 2: The Controlled Foreign Partnership (Category 1)
+Example 2: Controlled Foreign Partnership (Category 1)

 Scenario: Three US expats, John, Sue, and Bob, each own 20% of a Mexican consulting firm (60% total US ownership).
 John is designated as the managing partner with primary decision-making power.